Phenytoin is a prescription medicine. It's important to take it as advised by your doctor.

 If you need advice for a child under the age of 5 years, call 111.

-Take the phenytoin packet or the leaflet inside it, plus any remaining medicine, with you.
+Bring the phenytoin packet or leaflet inside it, any remaining medicine, and any other medicines you take.

 Stopping phenytoin